 Machine learning teams use error analysis to improve model performance.
 By systematically identifying mispredictions — where model predictions disagree with ground truth labels — ML teams can deliver targeted improvements to their training data and boost model metrics.

-Mispredictions are usually due to a model error (poor model prediction), or a labeling mistake (ground truth is wrong), or both.
-Labelbox helps ML teams identify mispredictions, bucket them into patterns of failures, and fix the highest-impact patterns of failures.
+Mispredictions are usually due to a model error (poor model prediction), a labeling mistake (ground truth is wrong), or both.
+Labelbox helps ML teams identify mispredictions, bucket them into patterns of failures, and fix these highest-impact themes.

 Here are some ways Labelbox helps fix high-impact model errors and label errors:

-- With Labelbox, surface model errors, find data that is similar to model errors, label it, and re-train the model on the new labels, to fix the failure mode
+- Surface model errors, find data that is similar to model errors, label it, and re-train the model on the new labels to fix the failure mode.

-- With Labelbox, surface label errors, correct the labeling mistake, update model metrics, and re-train the model on the updated labels, to fix the failure mode
+- Surface label errors, correct the labeling mistake, update model metrics, and re-train the model on the updated labels to fix the failure mode.

 Once you have delivered a targeted improvement to your training data and re-trained your models, you can compare model performance.

 Not all data is created equal.
-A crucial question for ML teams is: among all my unlabeled data, what should I label in priority?
+A crucial question for ML teams consistently emerges: Among all my unlabeled data, what should I prioritize for labeling?